albertrial/albertrial.github.io/pages/about.md

 ## **Technical skills**

-- Strong knowledge of **C++** and excellent understanding of computer science fundamentals, algorithms, data structures and software architecture patterns.
+- Strong knowledge of **C++** and excellent understanding of computer science fundamentals, algorithms, data structures, software architecture patterns and object-oriented programming.

 - Strong knowledge of **Python** with a focus on the development of machine learning and data analysis solutions.

 - Experience with **PyTorch machine-learning framework**.

-- Broad expertise in different **AI** aspects: Computer Vision, Deep Learning, Multi-Agent Systems and Natural Language Processing.
+- Broad expertise in different **AI** fields/aspects: Computer Vision, Deep Learning, Natural Language Processing (NLP) and Large Language Models (LLMs).

+- Experience with **AI and software development tools/libraries** such as Git, MLflow, Hugging Face, Wandb and Pandas.

+- Experienced working in **SCRUM** teams and advocate of automated **CI/CD pipelines** together with **Unit and Integration tests** as a way to deliver good and reliable software.

 - **Cybersecurity** advanced skills: pentesting, forensics, malware analysis, intrusion detection and risk analysis.
 Ability to develop secure software applications.

-- Experienced working in **SCRUM** teams and advocate of **Unit testing** as a way to deliver good software.

-- Experience with **software development tools** such as Git, Jira and Jenkins.

-- Fair knowledge of **other programming technologies/languages/frameworks**: Java, Matlab, Android development and Game development.
+- Fair knowledge of **other programming technologies/languages/frameworks**: Java, Android development and Game development (Unity).

 ## **Soft skills**